 Kelly grew up in Englewood and has a beautiful family with her husband of 32 years including two children and a grandson!
 She loves outdoor activities such as hiking & swimming as well as reading.
 She also loves TBS!
 She assists the rabbi with all needs, including synagogue calendar, rabbi’s schedule, announcements, bulletins, congregant interaction with the rabbi, and new member needs and updates.
 She is the main contact and keeper of the TBS calendar and first step in scheduling a meeting, program, dinner, event, etc. Reach out to her if you need help scheduling anything or have questions regarding the rabbi, high holidays, calendar, or events.
 Contact Kelly at firstname.lastname@example.org.

-Lex just joined our team in April.
-She recently completed her Master's degree in Edinburgh, Scotland.
+Before starting at TBS in early 2019, Lex completed her Master's degree in Edinburgh, Scotland.
 She is also addicted to travel.
 She works with the rabbi and program committee on any special events and programming.
 She handles the outreach/PR/marketing materials for the synagogue including the TBS website, The Messenger, Facebook, Instagram, JNET, newspapers, Visit Sarasota, and other media outlets.
 She works with the Rabbinical Assistant on joint needs including PREP, Youth, and religious events.
 She will handle TBS volunteer relations and coordination as well.
 Contact Lex about marketing, The Messenger, social media, PR, and the TBS website at email@example.com.

 Jaci handles donations, tributes, and questions regarding billings.
 She assists Men’s Club and Sisterhood with minor administrative needs as well as bulk mailings.
 She also works with the Cemetery Committee on those needs including plaques.
 Reach out to her for questions about donations, tributes, yahrzeits, or questions about the Temple Beth Sholom Cemetery.
 Contact Jaci at firstname.lastname@example.org.